Tax information, hints and news. Exclusive for overseas property investors and owners.

 Who can help me file my French property tax return online?

-If you are earning rental income as a non-resident and have property expenses to declare, if you want to minimize your tax burden, and improve profitability, you will benefit from enlisting the services of a French property tax advisor for non-residents.
-Our team can handle all the documentation and file your French property tax return online.
+In that case, if you want to minimize your tax burden, and improve profitability, you will benefit from enlisting the services of a French property tax advisor for non-residents.

-At Property Tax International (PTI Returns), our tax experts specialize in French property tax returns for foreign property investors.
+At Property Tax International (PTI Returns), our property tax experts specialize in French property tax returns for foreign property investors.

 • We will handle all your French tax return preparation, and follow any changes in French legislation at a fraction of the cost of the local accountant.